sharmpuneet/EmployeeDirectoryApp/README.md

 * Clean and Crisp UI using CardView to show details.
 * Applied Name sorting in the list for better look and feel.
 * Created build variants and product flavors to showcase the production readiness of the app.
+* Created a Sealed Class to track the state of API Call.

 ## Reason for desired focus and problems solved.
 * A clean architecture has been followed to abide by SOLID principles.
 Separation of concerns helped in creating unit test cases.